Annemarie Wendl: Career

 Wendl began working in film in 1961 and made more than 35 films and TV productions.

 During her long career on the big screen, Wendl was seen in some of Rainer Werner Fassbinder's films (including I Only Want You To Love Me, 1976).
 Her television work includes series like Die fünfte Kolonne, Meister Eder und sein Pumuckl and Der Kommissar, where she made guest appearances in a few episodes.

 Wendl was best known for her role as "Else Kling" in the German weekly soap opera Lindenstraße, which started in December 1985.
 She appeared in the first episode Herzlich Willkommen and remained in the series' cast until May 2006.
-Her character, Else Kling, lost her husband, Egon Kling, in a car accident in Paris, France in 1998.
-In the episode "Abschied und Ankunft" (#1069), Else Kling died.
+Her character, Else Kling, lost her husband, Egon Kling, in a car accident in Paris, France, in 1998.
+Kling died in the episode "Abschied und Ankunft" (#1069).

-She was called "the nation's caretaker" or also "the nation's worst blabbermouth" (due to her character's habit of unceasingly spreading gossip).
-She appeared in some commercials depicting Else Kling and sang rap songs.
-She published two CDs, Du Depp in 1993 and Else Goes Dance in 1995.
-Else Kling was often compared to J.R.
-Ewing.

-Personal life

-Privately, Wendl worked with young people and liked to wear fashionable clothes.
-On the Lindenstraße homepage her birthday was initially given as 26 December 1921 or 1922 until she turned 90 in 2004.
-An official correction was published, revealing that Wendl was somewhat older than her character (Else Kling was born on 14 May 1922, and died on 25 May 2006 at the age of 84).

-Last years and death
+Later life and death

 In 2005, Wendl suffered a stroke and had three bouts of pneumonia, which caused her to cease work on Lindenstraße.
 After her character's death, Wendl received coverage in the yellow press quite regularly, most notably about her health.

-Wendl, who was married to Siegmar Kleinschmidt from 1942 until his death in 1944, lived in Munich and died at age 91 in 2006.
+Wendl, who was married to Siegmar Kleinschmidt from 1942 until his death in 1944, lived in Munich and died at age 91 on 5 September 2006.
 She was survived by her son.
-Her fellow actors from Lindenstrasse, including Marie-Luise Marjan, Bill Mockridge, and Hans W. Geißendörfer, attended her funeral.